 Category B

-Please note that lesson plans, curriculum plans, sample assessments, and other non-academic writing will not be accepted as writing samples; however, if students believe their application will be made stronger through their submission, they can include these documents as supplementary digital portfolio items.
+Please note that lesson plans, curriculum plans, sample assessments, and other non-academic writing will not be accepted as writing samples; a writing sample demonstrates your ability to write (using the discipline standard citation formatting — APA 7th edition for in-text and reference citations).
+Writing samples should demonstrate basic writing structures, fluency, relevant content, and vocabulary.
+If students believe their application will be made stronger by also including non-academic writing in their submission, they can include these documents as supplementary digital portfolio items.

 Please take a moment to review the program’s Technical Requirements.